 Walk in Sir Peter Scott’s footsteps, with access to his personal viewing tower and magical sights over his beloved Rushy Lake, this experience is a must for bird lovers, Scott fans or anyone wishing to get closer to nature.

-As a guest at Bewick’s Lodge, you’ll have the unique opportunity to stay within Sir Peter Scott’s house.
+As a guest at Scott House Bewick’s Lodge, you’ll have the unique opportunity to stay within Sir Peter Scott’s house.
 Scott House is special to the history of WWT as it was where he founded the charity, where the world’s first wildlife broadcast was made and where wetlands and wildlife history was made.

 To make your self-catering stay extra special you can add on a luxury wildlife experience for your party depending on the season you visit.
-Choose between:
+Choose between;

 Please note: experiences on offer vary during each season depending on what wildlife is present and weather conditions.
-If Evening with the Swans is for a Friday or Saturday evening, you will join other visitors for the evening and dinner will be served in the Kingfisher Kitchen.